What are the top 10 habits for healthy ageing? The good and the bad

 So, how does one go about adopting intermittent fasting?
 A popular starting point is the 16/8 method: you fast for 16 hours and confine your eating to an 8-hour window.

 Contrary to what you might think, it’s not about eating less but about eating right, and at the right time.
-During your fasting period, the body switches gears from digestion to cellular repair and insulin regulation, a vital process for anyone keen on longevity.
+During your fasting period, your body switches gears from digestion to cellular repair and insulin regulation, a vital process for anyone keen on longevity.

 Learn how to fast the right way here.